dotrungkien/loom-unity/README.md

 ## Summary

 - still not clear the benefit of using plugin contract.
-Furthermore, golang is seem to be not easy to implement.
+Furthermore, golang seems to be not easy to implement.
-- using evm-based contrat is familiar with who has experience in develop ethereum application.
+- using evm-based contract is more familiar with who has experience in develop ethereum applications.
 Maybe good place to start with.